One To One - Book Review - People Development Magazine

 I can only imagine this book will make the reader a better leader.
 Sure, you may tell yourself that a lot of it is common sense and that you can figure it out on your own.
 If you don’t do it for yourself, do it for your people.

-Even with the best of intentions, if you do not structure the key management tools you have, there will be chaos and disorder.
+Even with the best of intentions, if you do not structure the key management tools you have, chaos and disorder will ensue.
 People you genuinely care about will turn against you.

-It’s good to want to do the right thing, it is better though to do it properly, so your intentions don’t get diluted and misinterpreted, as mine has in the past.
+It’s good to want to do the right thing, but it is better to do it properly, so your intentions don’t get diluted and misinterpreted, as mine have in the past.

 I’ll leave you with a relevant quote from Master Choa Kok Sui: